Multisets of finite intervals and a universal category of poset representations: A universal category of poset representations

 Assume that $P$ is finite.
 Then we consider the \emph{incidence algebra} with coefficients in $\bbF_2$ and multiplication induced by the composition of morphisms in $P_*$.
 We write $\mod \bbF_2 P$ for its category of finitely presented modules.

-\begin{prop} For a poset $P$ consider the universal functor $P\to\rep P$ into a finitely cocomplete category with a zero object.
-Then $\rep P$ is an $\bbF_2$-linear additive category with finite dimensional morphism spaces.
+\begin{prop} For a poset $P$ consider the canonical functor $P\to\rep P$.
+The category $\rep P$ is an $\bbF_2$-linear additive category which is finitely cocomplete and has finite dimensional morphism spaces.
 When $P$ is finite there is a canonical equivalence $\rep P\iso\mod \bbF_2 P$ and $\rep P$ is abelian. \end{prop}